Dismissal during pregnancy, or maternity, adoption or shared parental leave

 If you are unable to do your job because it is unsafe for you or your baby, or you are less able to do your job because of your pregnancy, your employer should treat this as a health and safety issue and make adjustments for you.
 They should not treat it as an issue of sickness, incapability or poor performance.
 See our page on Do I have to be put on sick pay because I can’t do my usual work during pregnancy?

-Your employer must make sure that working conditions do not put you or your baby’s health at risk.
+Under health and safety legislation, your employer must make sure that working conditions do not put you or your baby’s health at risk and must take steps to remove or reduce the risk..
 As soon as your employer has been informed in writing that you are pregnant (this can include a sick note for pregnancy-related illness), and a risk arising from your work has been identified, a personal health and safety assessment must be done for you.
 For more information, see our page on Health and Safety rights for pregnant women.

 Dismissal during or shortly after family-related leave